hookdeck/hookdeck-vercel/README.md

 ## How the Hookdeck Vercel Middleware Works

-The `@hookdeck/vercel` package is supported in the [Vercel's Edge Middleware](https://vercel.com/docs/functions/edge-middleware?ref=github-hookdeck-vercel) and executes before a request is processed on your site.
+The `@hookdeck/vercel` package is supported in the [Vercel Edge Middleware](https://vercel.com/docs/functions/edge-middleware?ref=github-hookdeck-vercel) and executes before a request is processed on your site.
 This way, the request can be forwarded to Hookdeck and then received again by your specified endpoint, but with all the extra features you may need from Hookdeck, such as queuing, filters, and retry strategies.

 This Hookdeck Vercel Middleware package is used in two stages: